fishcus/KAP-manual/en/installation/install_uninstall/install_on_mapr.en.md

 hadoop fs -chmod 777 /apps/spark
 ```

-Until now, the Spark 2.2.1 has been installed on MapR 6.1.0 successfully.
+Until now, the Spark 2.2.1 has been installed on the MapR 6.1.0 successfully.